lisamurphy788/mytaxfreeshopping/README.md

  ### Design Choices
  #### Typography
-- I used Monterrat for my fonts from Google fonts as i felt it was clear, relaxed and read very well.
+- I used Montserrat for my fonts from Google fonts as i felt it was clear, relaxed, and read very well.
-- I also used san-serif as a fall back in the event of font not supported.
+- I also used san-serif as a fallback in the event of the font not being supported.
 - I used all lowercase from a design perspective as it gave a much more relaxed view to a customer.
 Most of the corporate websites that work for the retailer instead of the customer have corporate websites.
-I wanted my tax free shopping to be simple, easy and customer focused.
+I wanted my tax free shopping to be simple, easy, and customer-focused.
 - I used a link height of 2 to make it easy to read.

 <details>